aboharbf/phyzzyML/dependencies/wave_clus/README.md

 To install, download this repository into a folder.
 In MATLAB (R2009b or higher) go to *Set Path* and add the directory `wave_clus` with the subfolders to the MATLAB path.

-Branched towards the end of making compatabile with the phyzzy pipeline - https://github.com/freiwaldlab/phyzzy

 How to use
 ------